 Define your target audience

-The point of social media marketing is reaching the right audience, to whom your products or services are relevant and helpful.
+The point of social media marketing software and strategy is reaching the right audience, to whom your products or services are relevant and helpful.
 Unless you define your buyer personas, there is no meaning to Facebook Marketing.

 With 2.45 billion monthly active users, Facebook has every buyer niche you want to target; you just have to find them.
 But first, you have to define the target audience.
 Once you have done that, you can go to Facebook ad manager and build your custom audience list.